banner

 Some more subtle flaws in mental processing are the cognitive biases.

-Overconfidence is probably the most widely known - with a common example being that many surveys have found that most drivers think they are better-than-average drivers, which could not possibly be true.
+Overconfidence is widely known - with a common example being that many surveys have found that most drivers think they are better-than-average drivers, which could not possibly be true.
 For example, in a 2018 survey, 73% of US drivers considered themselves to be better-than-average drivers [4].
 Overconfidence is considered to be the most damaging bias by Daniel Kahneman, who was awarded a Nobel Prize for his work on cognitive biases [5].
 Overconfidence is particularly dangerous if people are unaware of it and take no precautions to combat it.

 Groupthink / herd mentality